Problem Type Overview

 The main challenges are ensuring the problem solvers have a stable definition of the problem, the requisite skills, and a clean group process.

-Problems that are Too Rich are almost the exact opposite from Puzzles.
+Problems that are too rich are almost the exact opposite from Puzzles.
 While we are often certain there is at least one answer, the solution is not objective.
 In fact, we are typically facing a wide array of possible choices.
 The situation calls for a visionary or artistic effort, not a technical one.
 Once found, the solution will not be obvious; it may remain controversial well into implementation.
 Rather than expertise, the most pressing need is for judgment, intuition, innovation, even courage.

 Issues: These problems require attention to an eventual audience (employees, investors, customers, directors, regulators, etc.) but also looking beyond what that audience might be able to articulate.
 They should be inspired by the final outcome, but also surprised by it.